CanberraGrammar/codecadets-2018/six.md

 These challenges will require you to use loops **AND** if statements to complete.

-1. Write a `FizzBuzz` program.
+1. **(Medium)** Write a `FizzBuzz` program.
 It prints all numbers from 1 to 100, but every number divisible by 3 is replaced with `Fizz`, every number divisible by 5 is replaced with `Buzz`, and any number divisible by 3 AND 5 is replaced with `FizzBuzz`.

-2. Write a program that loops and asks the user for strings, responding each time with `That's a nice word`, until the user types in `STOP`, where the program will stop asking for input and print `Goodbye`.
+2. **(Medium)** Write a program that loops and asks the user for strings, responding each time with `That's a nice word`, until the user types in `STOP`, where the program will stop asking for input and print `Goodbye`.

-3. Create a program to calculate a student's average mark.
+3. **(Hard)** Create a program to calculate a student's average mark.

   * It should only accept a valid number from 0 to 100.
 No more and no less.